Guns for Home Defense

 By Chuck Hawks

 Centerfire rifles are also unwieldy and difficult to retain in a struggle, but generally have plenty of power, particularly the ordinary deer rifle.
-In fact, they have way too much power, offering an extreme risk of over penetration in urban and suburban areas.
-They thus represent an unacceptable hazard to neighbors and other innocent bystanders.
+In fact, they have too much power for many situations, offering an extreme risk of over penetration in urban and suburban areas.
+They represent an unacceptable hazard to neighbors and other innocent bystanders in heavily populated areas.

 Shotguns, particularly the short barreled type familiarly known as "riot guns" (or more recently as "tactical shotguns"), can be extremely effective for home defense.
 These generally come with 18"-20" barrels.
-They are extremely intimidating to an intruder than any other firearm, reducing the likelihood that you will actually need to shoot.
+They are probably more intimidating to an intruder than any other firearm, reducing the likelihood that you will actually need to shoot.
 No sane person wants to argue with a shotgun.

-Shotgun slug loads involve the same risk of over penetration as a centerfire rifle, and should be reserved for use outdoors.
-Shot and buckshot loads considerably reduce that risk.
-However, shot loads will do substantial and often unacceptable damage to the home in which they are fired.
+Shotgun slug loads involve even more risk of over penetration than a centerfire rifle and should be reserved for use outdoors.
+Bird shot and buckshot loads considerably reduce that risk.
+However, such loads will do substantial damage to the home in which they are fired.

 Of the various types of handguns, only revolvers and autoloading pistols should be considered for home defense.
 Service type handguns are the typical, and best, choices.
 These usually come with better sights and are easier to shoot accurately than the smaller, lighter handguns designed primarily for concealed carry.

-Modern examples of service style autoloaders include, among many others, the Beretta 90-TWO, Glock 19, Ruger P series, SIG P229 and P239, and the Full-Size and Compact Glock pistols.
+Examples of modern service style autoloaders include, among many others, the Beretta 90-TWO, Glock 19, Ruger P series and SIG P229.
 All of these are double action or safe action pistols that can be safely stored with the chamber loaded and the safety (if present) off.
-If the whistle blows it is not necessary to manually cycle the action or manipulate a safety, just pull the trigger and the gun will fire.
+If the whistle blows it is not necessary to manually cycle the action or manipulate a safety; just pull the trigger and the gun will fire.
 In this they are much like a double action revolver.

-Autoloaders hold more cartridges than the ordinary revolver, typically about 10 rounds, and are faster to reload if a pre-loaded magazine is handy.
-However, autoloaders are very slow to reload from a box of loose cartridges--the situation that usually pertains if a homeowner shoots his or her pistol empty.
+Autoloaders hold more cartridges than the ordinary revolver, typically from seven to 15 rounds, and are faster to reload if a pre-loaded magazine is handy.
+However, autoloaders are very slow to reload from a box of loose cartridges, which is the situation that usually pertains if a homeowner shoots his or her pistol empty.
 An autoloader can deliver very rapid fire, but remember that you can't miss fast enough to win a gunfight.

-Autoloading pistols are more likely to jam than a revolver, particularly if fired through cloth, say from under a bathrobe in a sudden emergency, from an unusual orientation (upside down for instance), or with a "limp wrist" (insecure hold).
-They have one other very significant drawback: they are magazine fed and the spring in a loaded magazine is tightly compressed.
-Magazines should be rotated regularly.
+Semi-automatics have another very significant drawback: they are magazine fed and the spring in a loaded pistol magazine is tightly compressed.
+Magazines should be rotated regularly, at least every month.
 The spring in a loaded magazine left unattended for an extended period of time may take a "set" and then lack the pressure to reliably feed cartridges, causing a jam.

-If I used an autoloading pistol for home defense I would choose one chambered for the 9mm Luger (9x19mm) cartridge.
+If I used an autoloading pistol for home defense, I would choose one chambered for the 9mm Luger (9x19mm) cartridge.
 This is the most popular handgun cartridge in the world for good reason.
-Given proper JHP or pre-fragmented (Glaser) ammunition, the 9x19 offers excellent stopping power with less muzzle flash and recoil that the popular big bore pistol cartridges (.40 S&W and .45 ACP) and it is more powerful than the .380 ACP.
+Given proper JHP or pre-fragmented (Glaser) ammunition, the 9x19 offers very good stopping power with less muzzle flash and recoil that the popular big bore pistol cartridges (.40 S&W and .45 ACP) and it is more powerful than the .380 ACP.

-My top choice for a home defense gun is a revolver.
-Revolvers usually hold six cartridges, but some hold more.
-Revolvers are ambidextrous.
-Perhaps best of all, they can sit fully loaded and untouched for decades, as all springs are normally at rest, and still be ready to go into service at a moment's notice.
-Just grab the gun and commence firing should the need arise.
+Perhaps most important, they can sit fully loaded and untouched for decades, as all springs are normally at rest, and still be ready to go into service at a moment's notice.
+Just grab the gun and commence firing in an emergency.

-Medium size revolvers, the kind I usually favor for home defense, come in two action styles, single action and double action.
-The difference is that the single action (SA) revolver must be manually cocked before the trigger will fire the weapon.
-These are the traditional "western" style guns, such as the Colt Single Action Army and Ruger Blackhawk and Vaquero models.
-Such guns are slow to reload, but powerful, accurate and deadly.
+Revolvers come in two action styles: single action and double action.
+A single action (SA) revolver must be manually cocked before the trigger will fire the weapon.
+These are usually traditional "western" style guns, such as the Colt Single Action Army and Ruger Blackhawk.
+Such guns are slow to reload, but very reliable, powerful, accurate and deadly.
 They are also the fastest type of handgun for the first two shots from a holster, a trick useful only at very short range.

-Somewhat like autoloading pistols, I regard single action revolvers as an entirely satisfactory choice for home defense, particularly for experienced shooters, but not the best choice for the casual user.
+I consider single action revolvers entirely satisfactory for home defense, particularly for experienced shooters.
+However, they are not the best choice for the casual handgunner.

 Double action revolvers are very safe, simple to operate, relatively easy to shoot accurately, reliable and immune from jamming.
-They can be reloaded quickly if a speed loader is employed, and are very easy to reload from a box of loose cartridges should that become necessary.
-For the average homeowner as well as the expert pistolero, a DA revolver is hard to beat for home defense.
+They can be reloaded quickly if a speed loader is employed and are easy to reload from a box of loose cartridges, should that become necessary.
+A double action revolver is hard to beat for home defense.

 Whatever gun is chosen for home defense, become familiar with it.
 Make it a point to practice at reasonable intervals.
 A firearm can potentially save your life and the lives of your family.
-But it isn't the firearm per-se that gets the job done, it is the person behind it.
+However, it isn't the firearm per-se that gets the job done, it is the person behind it.
+Accurate bullet placement is much more important than raw power.
+Remember, as Bill Jordan pointed out, there is no second place winner in a gunfight.
 Skill and determination, reinforced by regular practice, will carry the day.
-Remember that, as Bill Jordan pointed out, there is no second place winner in a gunfight.